A score from 0 to 100% that shows how often you meet your ideal environmental conditions.

 # of within specification readings / total # of readings for your period chosen * 100%

-1. In the Date Range section, choose Aggregate by Daily.
+- In the Date Range section, select Aggregate by Daily.

-2. In the Additional section below that, check the box that says Show 24H Fluctuation.
+- In the Additional section, enable Show 24H Fluctuation.

-These two actions will make a histogram appear below your graph.
-The histogram will show a thin line for your target maximum fluctuation.
-Each bar will show what the maximum difference between the max and min readings have been for that 24-hour period.
-The more bar area you have under the line, the higher your % in flux number will be.
+This displays a histogram below your sensor graph.
+The histogram shows a thin line representing your target maximum fluctuation.
+Each bar represents the max difference between readings over a 24-hour period.
+The more bars that fall under this line, the higher your % in flux.

-In this example, we have an RH range level between 40-60% and an RH fluctuation target of less than 10% per day.
+In this example, the RH range is set between 40-60% (shaded green band), with a daily fluctuation target of less than 10%.

-A quick glance at the relative humidity KPIs on the right (blue circles) shows that you’ve been staying within your target levels 15% and 19% of the time:
+A quick look at the RH metrics (blue circles) on the right shows that you are within your target levels 15% and 19% of the time.

 Making observations

-Think of observations as the way you tell the story of your collection - for others and for your future self.
-Whenever your readings are outside of the ideal environmental levels you can make annotations to help diagnose the challenge.
+Think of observations as a way to document your collection's story for others and your future self.
+When readings fall outside ideal levels, you can add annotations to help diagnose the issue.